arista-netdevops-community/atd-avd/DEMO.md

 - Clones this repository
 - Moves to the cloned repository folder

+     > :warning: __Warning:__ Specific for the ATD environment. the `pip config` lines disable PIP safety checks and should not be used outside of ATD without understanding them.

     ```shell
     cd /home/coder/project/labfiles
     export LABPASSPHRASE=`cat /home/coder/.config/code-server/config.yaml| grep "password:" | awk '{print $2}'`